Why you need brand guidelines (plus how to create them in three easy steps)

 Take a look at this Instagram feed for example:

-Without even looking at the handle, you could probably immediately identify the brand as Coca-Cola.
-The massive soft drink brand has used the same visual elements—including its cursive font, bottle icon, and classic shade of red—for decades, proving the incredible impact of consistency over time.
+Without even looking at the handle, you could immediately identify the brand as Coca-Cola.
+The massive soft drink brand has used the same visual elements for decades — including its cursive font, bottle icon, and classic shade of red — proving the incredible impact of consistency over time.

-When you continue doing things by the brand book over time, your audience’s moment of recognition will come sooner and sooner.
+When you continue doing things by the brand book, your audience’s moment of recognition will come sooner and sooner.

 2. Your team will work faster

-If you love a tool that does half the work for you, you will love a brand style guide.
+If you love a tool that does most of the work for you, you’ll love a brand style guide.
 Setting brand identity guidelines is an easy way to send your marketing efforts in the right direction before the ideation even starts.

-When the brainstorming does begin, these brand standards can quickly help you weed out the “wrong” ideas and narrow down your best options, all while avoiding an opinion-based debate with your team members.
-Decision-making is sped up and your team doesn’t get into a fist fight—it’s a win-win.
+When the brainstorming begins, these brand standards can quickly help you narrow down your best options, all while avoiding an opinion-based debate among team members, not to mention extra meetings.
+Decision-making is sped up, and your team doesn’t get into a fist fight — it’s a win-win.

 3. Your brand becomes more tangible

-Brand guidelines help you pull together all the elements that make up who you are, so you can build an identity beyond what you sell.
-Your customers will be able to visualize what you stand for when they hear your name.
+With brand guidelines, you can pull together all the elements that establish an identity beyond what you sell.
+As a result, your customers will understand what you stand for when they hear your name.

 As we continue to live much of our lives online, having a concrete visual identity is more important than ever.
-The relevance of image search is rising, which means people are discovering brands on search engines through visuals alone.
+Since the relevance of image search is rising, more people are discovering brands on search engines through visuals alone.

-In order to boost your image SEO, you need to use high-quality, wholly unique, and branded templates that people actually want to share.
-As your visuals get more engagement and shares—especially on keyword-rich platforms like Pinterest—your recognizable brand visuals will rise on image search, along with your website.
+To boost your image SEO, you need to use high-quality, wholly unique, and branded templates that people want to share.
+As your visuals get more engagement and shares — especially on keyword-rich platforms like Pinterest — your recognizable brand visuals will get more hits on image search, along with your website.

 4. You’ll stand out from the crowd

-Most of us spend a lot of time on the internet these days, and when you do, the heaps of content marketing on your screen can all start to blend together.
-But when you’re pushing a clearly consistent brand time and time again, your audience is bound to listen at least one time.
+Most of us spend more time than we care to admit on the internet, so we know the heaps of content marketing you see can start to blend together.
+But when your audience sees a clearly consistent brand theme, they’re bound to pay attention at least once.

-A consistent brand voice is exactly what has made Wendy’s tweets go viral countless times.
-Audience members have come to expect the brand to have the best comebacks for just about any situation.
+A consistent brand voice is exactly what’s made Wendy’s tweets go viral.
+Their followers have come to expect the brand to have the best comebacks for just about any situation.

-Whether you commit to a sassy brand personality or a friendlier tone of voice, staying within your own brand guidelines can help you not only boost brand awareness, but also become a brand that people can’t wait to hear from.
+Whether you commit to a sassy brand personality or a friendlier tone of voice, staying within your own brand guidelines can help you boost brand awareness, and become a brand that people want to hear from.

 5. Great branding boosts loyalty

-When people become loyal customers, it’s usually not just because of a product or service.
+When people become loyal customers, it’s not just because of a product or service.
 Think about ridesharing companies, for example.
-Uber and Lyft provide nearly identical services—often sharing the same drivers—and yet many users have a preference.
+Uber and Lyft provide nearly identical services — often sharing the same drivers — and yet many users have a preference.
 Branding plays a strong role.

-Consumers develop emotional connections with companies that share the same core values, and your brand guidelines help you translate those values to your audience in a unique way.
-When you gain a loyal customer, they’ll start spending 67% more than new buyers.
+Consumers develop emotional connections with companies that share the same core values.
+And your brand guidelines help you translate those values to your audience in a unique way.
+When you gain a loyal customer, they’ll spend 67% more than new buyers.

-At this point, the necessity of brand guidelines is impossible to ignore.
-But a brand style guide is meant to be pretty robust, so where do you even begin?
-We’ll take you through three steps you can take to set up your visual identity with the help of Adobe Express .
+At this point, it’s clear that brand guidelines are necessary, so how do you get started?
+Here are three steps to set up your visual identity with the help of Adobe Express.

 1. Create a logo

-Your logo is the central to your visual identity and helps customers quickly identify your brand.
-When fleshing out your basic brand guidelines, one of the first steps you need to take is settling on a logo.
+Your logo is central to your visual identity and helps customers quickly identify your brand.
+When fleshing out your basic brand guidelines, one of the first steps is settling on a logo.

-When your final design is ready, just head to the “Brands” section of your account to upload your logo, so it can be automatically added to all your designs.
+When your final design is ready, head to the “Brands” section of your account to upload your logo, so it can be automatically added to all your designs

 2. Select your brand color